Complete System Care removal instructions

 What is Complete System Care?

-Complete System Care is one of the many programs that are categorized as potentially unwanted applications (PUAs).
-It is because most people download and install them inadvertently.
-Complete System Care supposed to optimize Windows systems and protect them from various threats.
-However, we do not recommend to trust and use programs that are categorized as PUAs.
-Additionally, it is known that Complete System Care is used to promote another program of the same kind called Advanced Driver Booster.
+Complete System Care is one of many programs that are categorized as potentially unwanted applications (PUAs), since most people download and install them inadvertently.
+Complete System Care supposedly optimizes Windows systems and protects them from various threats, however, do not trust or use any programs categorized as PUAs.
+Additionally, Complete System Care is used to promote another identical program called Advanced Driver Booster.

-Complete System Care is advertised as a program that cleans junk, optimizes Windows registry, eliminated malware and improves system performance.
-Free/trial version allows users to scan their systems for various issues, however, in order to fix them it is required to pay for its activation.
-As we mentioned in the introduction, programs that are categorized as PUAs should not be trusted.
-Quite often they are designed to perform scans that detect fake issues.
-Users supposed to believe that after activation they will fix detected issues, improve system performance, etc. It is unknown whether Complete System Care is one of these programs, however, most PUAs are.
-Furthermore, setups of software like Complete System Care often include various PUAs, they are used to promote other PUAs like browser hijackers, adware, and so on.
-Browser hijackers are apps that are designed to promote fake search engines by changing browser settings.
-Additionally, they are often used to gather various information, for example, IP addresses, geolocations, addresses of visited pages, entered search queries, and other details related to user's browsing habits.
-Typically, their developers share gathered data with other parties who may be cyber criminals and misuse it to generate revenue.
-Adware is a type of software that serves unwanted, often deceptive ads.
-When clicked, these ads either open questionable websites or run scripts designed to download (or even install) PUAs, potentially malicious apps.
-We recommend not to use software like Complete System Care and uninstall any installed PUAs as soon as possible.
+Complete System Care is advertised as a program that cleans junk, optimizes the Windows registry, eliminates malware, and improves system performance.
+The free/trial version allows users to scan their systems for various issues, however, to fix them, they must pay for activation.
+As mentioned, programs categorized as PUAs should not be trusted.
+They often perform scans that detect false issues.
+Many users believe that, after activation, the apps will fix detected issues, improve system performance, etc. This is often not the case.
+It is unknown whether Complete System Care is one of these rogue programs, however, most PUAs have this behavior.
+Furthermore, set-ups of software such as Complete System Care often include various PUAs and are also used to promote other PUAs such as browser hijackers, adware, and so on.
+Browser hijacking apps promote fake search engines by changing browser settings.
+Additionally, they are often used to gather information such as, for example, IP addresses, geolocations, addresses of visited pages, entered search queries, and other details relating to users' browsing habits.
+Typically, developers share the data with other parties, who might be cyber criminals, and misuse it to generate revenue.
+Adware is software that serves unwanted, often deceptive ads.
+When clicked, these ads open dubious websites or run scripts designed to download or install PUAs, potentially malicious apps.
+Do not use software such as Complete System Care and uninstall all PUAs immediately.

 |Name||Complete System Care potentially unwanted application|